clojurebridge-minneapolis/track1-chatter/track1-web.md

 In the exception message on the top, "... is not a valid element name", elements are what fragments of html are called.
-Hiccup is responsible for generating html from clojure symbols.
+Hiccup is responsible for generating html from Clojure symbols.
 The problem is that we've got a map with symbols in it and hiccup thinks they're html.
 They're not so it blows up.